 On January 14, 2020, extended support for the Windows 7 SP1 and Windows Server 2008 R2 will end.
 Accordingly, after this date Microsoft won’t release new security updates and patches for these OSs.
-In this regard, Microsoft has released several updates that will notify Windows 7 users of the need to upgrade to newer operating systems (read the Windows 10 here 🙂 ).
+In this regard, Microsoft has released several updates that will notify Windows 7 users of the need to upgrade to Windows 10.

-If you use the free Microsoft Security Essentials (MSE) antivirus on your Windows 7, it will also not be updated the virus definitions since the beginning of 2020.
+If you use the free Microsoft Security Essentials (MSE) antivirus on your Windows 7, , it won’t update the virus definitions since the beginning of 2020 also.

 End of Support Notifications for Windows 7 Users